pip-services/pip-services-docs/content/en/net/commons/reflect/type_matcher.md

 - **returns**: bool - true if the types are matching and false if they don't.

 #### MatchValueByName
-Matches expected type to a type of a value.
+Matches a expected type to a type of a value.

 > `public static` bool MatchValueByName(string expectedType, object actualValue)